1. Shipping and returns

 • Chain maintenance.

-• Seasonal tuning
+• Seasonal tune-up.

-• How can I solve brake noises?
+• How can I fix brake noises?

 • Video 1